How to Vote

 Election Day voting locations are most commonly established in schools, churches, community halls, and other public buildings to provide electors with an accessible voting location that is close to where they live.

-Electors that are unable to vote on Election Day should consider voting during one of the five advance voting days, voting at the returning office, or voting by mail.
+Electors that are unable to vote on Election Day should consider voting during one of the five advance voting days, voting at the local returning office, or voting by mail.

 2) Advance Voting